 Former mine salt excavated by hand, bomb shelter, and warehouse for cheese, Turda Salt Mine in Romania is now one of the most popular underground tourist attraction.
 In the article ʺ10 Of The Coolest Underground Places In The World ʺ published on Business Insider, Turda Salt Mine took the first place proudly.

 Dug in the Transylvanian salt deposits formed more than 13 million years ago, the site has been used for mining salt for hundreds of years.
 In 1075 is mentioned for the first time.
 In the beginning, the salt was mined manually, using pickaxes, hammers, chisels, and steel wedges.
 It was then carried to the surface in wicker baskets, and as the years advanced, in more modern vessels.
 The workers of the mine also tried using explosives, but the salt that resulted was much finer than they needed, so they abandoned the idea.
 The salt mine closed in 1932.

-Hundreds of meters of galleries open into halls the size of cathedrals.
+Hundreds of meters of underground salt galleries open into halls the size of cathedrals.
 Some of the main attractions of the Turda Salt Mine are the Franz Josef Gallery, Josef Mine, Crivac Room, Rudolf Mine, and the Terezia Mine.

 The Iosif mine is a large chamber of 112 meters tall, and it is also called the "Echoes Room" due to the power echo generated by the lack of communication with the other major mining points.